This post may contain affiliate links. Please see our disclosure here.

 Pantry shelving can consist of wire shelving or wood shelving regardless of whether your have a small or large pantry.

 Plastic Shelf Liner

-I did make an investment in plastic food storage containers (I love these cereal containers here from Amazon – I picked the red containers) which honestly, has made a world of difference in keeping this pantry closet organized.
+I did make an investment in plastic food storage containers (I love these (with chalk labels) and these cereal containers here from Amazon – I picked the red containers) which honestly, has made a world of difference in keeping this pantry closet organized.